 Organize old family photos.

-Gather.
 This is what I did with my old photos.
 I began this process by gathering all of the relevant photos into one place.

-Sort.
 If you’re preserving your old photos, choose a system to sort them based on date, event, person, or other appropriate criteria.

-Get rid of any old photos with poor images, duplicates, and any damaged beyond repair or recognition.
+Get rid of any old photos with poor images, duplicates, and any damage beyond repair or recognition.

-Separate scenery photos.
 Scenery photos that don’t include people (unless it is of your own vacation and has value to you) can go.

 There are exceptions: If the scenery depicts a place that has undergone extreme changes, it brings back special memories for you, or you think another person or a historical archive might benefit, then keep it.